danielabar/meblog/src/markdown/gatsby-unit-testing.md

 ## Why?

-But before getting into the mechanics of how to do this, first you may be wondering - why should I add unit tests to my Gatsby site?
-To answer this, let's start with a common use case for a Gatsby site - a personal or company blog.
-In my case, I started with the [Hello World Gatsby starter project](https://github.com/gatsbyjs/gatsby-starter-hello-world), then started writing some posts in markdown.
+Before getting into the mechanics of how to do this, why does a Gatsby site need tests?
+To answer this, consider a common use case for a Gatsby site - a personal or company blog.
+For example, this blog was initialized with the [Hello World Gatsby starter project](https://github.com/gatsbyjs/gatsby-starter-hello-world).
+Then I started writing some posts in markdown.
 Over time I gradually added more features including pagination, SEO, typography with self-hosted google fonts, responsive nav menu for desktop vs mobile layouts, custom analytics, and search.

 Even for a simple blog site without all these features, it's still valuable to add some basic unit tests to snapshot all the page layouts and components.
-A complete explanation of snapshot testing is beyond the scope of this article, but [here](TBD) is a great reference.

 Then if your blog does have additional features, especially those requiring user interaction such as search, it will be even more valuable to add unit testing to verify the user's interactions with these components.

 Finally Gatsby can be used for more than just blogging and any site will benefit from at least some basic snapshot tests, and some more complex tests for interactive components or components that have more logic in them than simply rendering a layout.

 ## Initial Setup